 About the Mindfulness Learning Community

-Take the 1-credit Honors Mindfulness Learning Community course (earn 1 academic point)
+Complete the 1-credit Honors Mindfulness Learning Community course and earn 1 Academic Point.

 APPLICATION INFORMATION

-Kristy Spear, Ph.D., Assistant Director for Honors Experiential Learning
+Faculty: Kristy Spear, Assistant Director for Honors Experiential Learning

 Being a part of this community has had an enormous impact on how I go about my daily tasks and live in the moment.
 I've learned that a healthy mind is crucial to success in college as a freshman.
 I also learned that being able to stay mindful and appreciative of nature and the people around us is a blessing and leads to a more positive outlook on one's life and goals.